Team-Creative-Name/Plexi/README.md

 </div>

+***PLEASE NOTE: PLEXI V1 is no longer supported.
+[Plexi v2](https://github.com/Team-Creative-Name/Plexi-V2) is currently in beta and has switched to using [Overseerr](https://github.com/sct/overseerr) as its backend.
+Plexi V1 will receive no future updates or support.***

 Plexi is a (fairly) easy to use discord bot that aims to allow users to search and request media via discord instead of a web browser.

 ## Features: